haacked/haacked.com/_posts/archived/2013-01-11-hidden-pitfalls-with-object-initializers.aspx.markdown

 ---
 layout: post
-title: "Hidden Pitfalls With Object Initializers"
+title: Hidden Pitfalls With Object Initializers
 date: 2013-01-11 -0800
 comments: true
 disqus_identifier: 18881
-categories: [code]
+categories:
+- code
+redirect_from: "/archive/2013/01/10/hidden-pitfalls-with-object-initializers.aspx/"
 ---

 I love automation.
 I’m pretty lazy by nature and the more I can offload to my little programmatic or robotic helpers the better.
 I’ll be sad the day they become self-aware and decide that it’s payback time and enslave